 Method Description Satisfaction levels regarding cycle facilities A sample of all road users should be surveyed annually where feasible in order to identify the degree of user satisfaction or dissatisfaction with provisions for cyclists in the study area.
 A more specific survey of cyclists is also desirable.
 Condition and improvement of cycle facilities The condition of facilities should be monitored and reported on to identify trends.
 A system for cyclists to report hazards should be implemented - some European towns pay cyclist advocacy groups to conduct regular condition surveys.
 Cycle network implementation It is important for network planning and maintenance purposes to maintain an up-to-date plan and schedule of the sections of the cycle network that have been implemented.
 From these, the percentage of the work completed can be calculated and progress identified and reported where appropriate.
 Benchmarking surveys Can be undertaken to assess the adequacy of policies and the performance of the cycle network in relation to the five core design principles (safety, coherence, directness, attractiveness and comfort).
 These surveys can be used to monitor progress in improving cycling conditions, and to compare network performance with other comparable towns or cities.
 The Dutch Cyclists' Union (Fietsersbond) conducts comprehensive regular benchmarking surveys (Borgman, F (2003)).
-Cycle Audit Cycle Audit can be used to identify deficiencies in provision for cyclists.
+Assessment and Review An independent assessment and review can be used to identify deficiencies in provision for pedestrians, cyclists and other vulnerable users.
 It can be applied to existing facilities or new proposals and should be applied during all scheme development stages.
-Transport Scotland's Cycle Audit process for all trunk road schemes is provided in Chapter 11.
-Level of Service tools Level of Service (LOS) assessments such as the Bicycle Compatibility Index (BCI) (Land Transport Safety Authority, New Zealand (2004)) may be used to audit existing infrastructure and categorise its suitability for cycle use.
+The requirements are set out in GG 142: Walking, Cycling & Horse-Riding Assessment and Review Level of Service tools Level of Service (LOS) assessments such as the Bicycle Compatibility Index (BCI) (Land Transport Safety Authority, New Zealand (2004)) may be used to audit existing infrastructure and categorise its suitability for cycle use.
 Relevant criteria may cover information such as the condition and quality of routes, traffic volume and speed and can be used to monitor and prioritise development.